Israr-11/Node-js-SQL/README.md

 npm start or npm run dev

-Open your favorite browser and navigate to http://localhost:8080 to experience the magic 😎!
+Open your favorite browser and navigate to http://localhost:8000 to experience the magic 😎!

 The server will automatically reload as you make changes, and any lint errors will be displayed in the console.

 ## Step 3: Testing in Postman

-Using the postman it recommended way to test all the sceneraios of an api
+Using the Postman it is the recommended way to test all the scenarios of an API

 ## `🚀 Note to Repo Visitors`